 Planning to strike off your private limited company?
 Our team of experienced lawyers is here to help.
 Schedule a free consultation today and receive personalized guidance on the strike-off process for your private limited company.

-How the ROC operates
+How the ROC operates?

 Does the prosecution have a case?